circonus/irondb-docs/api/delete-histogram.md

  * `multiple_example*` : Metric name pattern including wildcard
  * `1527811200` : Delete all data for matching metrics before this time
  * `1234` : Delete data only for the given account id
- * `1` : Confirm to actually commit to the deletion (we highly recommend omitting this header at first, to examine what will be deleted first)
+ * `1` : Confirm to actually commit to the deletion (we highly recommend omitting this header at first, to examine what will be deleted)

 ### Sample Output for Wildcard Metric Example